Fractals in Clojure - Buddhabrot Fractal

 First we create a 2D array that will map to the pixel's on the screen.
 Next we start picking random points on the image and apply the mandelbrot formula.
 We iterate through the formula for points which do escape within the chosen number of iterations.

-To get started we need to get some utility functions out of the way, at first i used the complex number library in clojure-contrib but for some reason they were taking a long time to compute.
-So i wrote my own.
+To get started we need to get some utility functions out of the way, at first I used the complex number library in clojure-contrib but for some reason they were taking a long time to compute.
+So I wrote my own.

 (defn add